skalinets/skalinets.github.io/_posts/2019-01-15-empty-volumes-in-docker-for-windows.md

 ---
-title: Emtpy Volumes in Docker for Windows
+title: Empty Volumes in Docker for Windows
 ---

 This post is going to be a short one, just it case it would be useful for someone.